Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Experiments

 \myparagraph{Baselines.} We compare \method against the following methods: \begin{itemize}[leftmargin=*] \item \textbf{SVG~\cite{xi2025sparse}:} Accelerates video models with sparse attention by dynamically classifying attention heads as spatial or temporal and applying corresponding masks. \item \textbf{Spatial/Temporal:} The respective attention masks used in SVG’s spatial and temporal heads, as described in \sect{Spatiotemporal Energy Decay in Attention}. \item \textbf{STA~\cite{zhang2025fast}:} Applies sliding window attention to capture spatially and temporally local dependencies. \item \textbf{PowerAttention (PA)~\cite{chen2025powerattention}:} A sparse attention mechanism with $\bOnlogn$ complexity for LLMs, attending only to tokens at power-of-two distances. \item \textbf{\looseness=-1 LongLoRA~\cite{chenlonglora}:} Uses shifted local attention to efficiently extend the context window of LLMs. \item \textbf{\looseness=-1 SANA\cite{xie2025sana}:} An efficient diffusion model backbone with linear attention.
 We replace softmax attention with SANA's for adapting to longer videos. \item \textbf{\looseness=-1 RIFLEx\cite{zhao2025riflex}:} Training-free video length extrapolation by adjusting the frequency of RoPE~\cite{su2024roformer}. \end{itemize}

-\myparagraph{Implementation details.} For default-length inference, we evaluate HunyuanVideo on 117 frames at 768p resolution (768×1280), and Wan2.1 on 69 frames at the same resolution.
+\myparagraph{Implementation details.} In terms of \method implementation, we use FlashInfer~\cite{ye2025flashinfer} for inference and Block-Sparse-Attention~\cite{guo2024blocksparse} with FlashAttention-2~\cite{dao2023flashattention2} backend during training.
+For default-length inference, we evaluate HunyuanVideo on 117 frames at 768p resolution (768×1280), and Wan2.1 on 69 frames at the same resolution.
 Following SVG, we apply dense attention during the first 12 steps as a warm-up phase for all models.
-Additionally, we keep dense attention in the first DiT block to maintain quality for Wan2.1-14B.
-Unless otherwise specified, we use FlashAttention-2~\cite{dao2023flashattention2} as the default attention backend.
-The latency measurements are conducted on a single NVIDIA H100 GPU.
+Additionally, we keep dense attention in the first DiT block to maintain quality.
+We measure all the latencies with a single NVIDIA H100 GPU.

 For longer-video generation, we fine-tune the model with videos that are 2$\sim$4× longer than the default length from OpenVid-1M~\cite{nan2024openvid-1m}.
 Specifically, we sample 2k top-scoring videos in aesthetic and motion scores for each extended length.
 We use 8 H100 GPUs for training, which takes around 16$\sim$21 hours for HunyuanVideo, 8$\sim$17 hours for Mochi 1, and 15 hours for Wan 2.1.
 Inference latency for Wan 2.1 is measured on a single H100, while HunyuanVideo and Mochi 1 are evaluated using 8 H100s.
+See \app{Additional Implementation Details} for more details.